axelerant/testimonials-widget/readme.txt

 == Frequently Asked Questions ==

+= How do you include the actual testimonials for the widget?
+Where do I quote my customers?
+I mean, where do I enter the actual text? =

+Checkout the first screenshot 1 at http://wordpress.org/extend/plugins/testimonials-widget/screenshots/ to see where to manage testimonials.

+Basically, look down the left side of your WordPress admin area for the Testimonials sections.
+Click on that section link, then scroll down or click "Add new ttestimonial" to add quotes.

 = What CSS applies to testimonials container? =

 CSS class `testimonialswidget_testimonials` wraps all testimonials.
 Additionally, shortcode lists are wrapped by `testimonialswidget_testimonials testimonialswidget_testimonials_list`.